FILM A194: Editing 1

 Eligible Disciplines

-Broadcasting technology (film making/video, media production, radio/TV): Any bachelors degree and two years of professional experience, or any associate degree and six years of professional experience.
-Broadcasting technology (film making/video, media production, radio/TV): Any bachelors degree and two years of professional experience, or any associate degree and six years of professional experience.
+Broadcasting technology (film making/video, media production, radio/TV): Any bachelor's degree and two years of professional experience, or any associate degree and six years of professional experience.
+Broadcasting technology (film making/video, media production, radio/TV): Any bachelor's degree and two years of professional experience, or any associate degree and six years of professional experience.

 Textbooks Resources

 1. Required Jago, Maxim.
-Adobe Premiere Pro CC Classroom in a Book, ed.
-Adobe Press, 2020 Legacy Textbook Transfer Data: This is a technical book for program workflow
+Adobe Premiere Pro Classroom in a Book 2024 Release, 1 ed.
+Adobe Press, 2024

 Other Resources